August 31, 2026 9:00 AM

 - Dimitris Monioudis, Managing Director - Rethymnis & Kulukundis Ltd and Chairman, INTERCARGO Technical Committee

-- Reinhard Lüken, Managing Director.
-German Shipbuilding and Ocean Industries Association
+- Reinhard Lüken, Managing Director, German Shipbuilding and Ocean Industries Association

 - Andrew Wilson, Head of Energy Research, Barry Rogliano Salles (BRS)